nanvel/blog/2015/05/10_2308_dynamodb_example_3_3.rst

 `Table of contents <http://nanvel.com/p/dynamodb>`__

-Sometimes we need to delete item but don't wanna remove it permanently.
+Sometimes we need to delete an item but don't wanna remove it permanently.
 For example - comments.
 If comment contains an inappropriate content, we need to remove it, but we may still have references to this comment.
 Or user may change his mind and will want to restore removed comment.

 I have few ideas how to handle item remove: